freeseek/mocha/README.md

   $dir/$pfx.bcf && \
 bcftools index -f $dir/$pfx.mocha.bcf
 ```
 Notice that MoChA will read input computed gender and call rate if provided, otherwise these will be estimated from the VCF.
 For array data these statistics are usually available from the output of the Illumina\'s GenCall or Affymetrix\'s Axiom genotyping algorithms

-The genome statistics file contains information for each sample analyzed in the VCF and it includes the following columns:
+The genome statistics file contains information for each sample analyzed in the VCF and it includes the following columns
 ```
             sample_id - sample ID
       computed_gender - estimated sample gender from X nonPAR region (not heterozygous sites count)